query_builder#

 count_distinct(columns=None, name=None, mechanism=CountDistinctMechanism.DEFAULT, cols=None)#

-Returns a count_distinct query that is ready to be evaluated.
+Returns a count_distinct query ready to be evaluated.

 Note